Dental Implants Colmar, PA

 Types of Dental Implants

 Plate-form implants are ideal when the jawbone is not wide enough to support an implant properly.
 The plate-form implant is a flat, long implant set directly on the jawbone and under the gums.
-Bone and tissue will eventually grow around this implant, making it more secure.
+Bone and tissue will eventually grow around this implant and make it more secure.
 This type of implant is also called an endosteal implant.

 We recommend a subperiosteal implant when the jawbone has receded to the point where it can no longer support an implant.
 Subperiosteal implants are dental implants made out of a metal framework.
 This metal frame is attached under your gum tissue but above your jawbone.
 Protruding from the metal frame of the subperiosteal implant are small metal posts.